fjavierm/ceh/03-Scanning_Networks/README.md

 ##### Full Open Scan

-In this type of scanner the three-way handshake is initiated and completed.
+In this type of scanner, the three-way handshake is initiated and completed.
 It is easy to detect and log by security devices.
 Does not require superuser privileges.

 ##### Half Open Scan

-Also know as stealth scan,
+Also, know as stealth scan,

 ### Scanning beyond IDS